shunyeka-spl/terraform-provider-autobotai/docs/bot_building_block/resource_automation.md

-# Instruction for how to create a Automation
+# Instruction for how to create an Automation

 ---
 page_title: "autobotai_automation"